Isaac Breuer: Biography

 Isaac Breuer was born in Pápa, Austria-Hungary to Salomon Breuer, and lived most of his years in Frankfurt.
 His brother was Rabbi Joseph Breuer.
 He attended Hirsch's Realschule school, and received rabbinical ordination at age 20 from his father's yeshivah.
 He studied law, jurisprudence, and philosophy at Marburg University, and until 1936 practiced law in Frankfurt.

-In 1936 Breuer immigrated to Jerusalem, where he founded Poalei Agudat Yisrael represented it before the Peel and Anglo American Commissions.
+In 1936 Breuer immigrated to Jerusalem, where he led Poalei Agudat Yisrael and represented it before the Peel and Anglo American Commissions.
 He married Jenny Eisenmann, a granddaughter of Eliezer Liepman Philip Prins.
-His five children were Jacob (Bub), a lawyer who played a role in the Eichmann trial (1915–2008), Mordechai (1918–2007), Ursula (1919–2006, married Hermann Merkin), Tzipora (Tzip) Breuer Schneller Meir (1926-2020) and Simeon Breuer (1922–1943).
+His five children were Jacob (Bub), a lawyer who played a role in the Eichmann trial (1915–2008), Mordechai (1918–2007), Ursula (1919–2006, married Hermann Merkin), Tzipora (Tzip) Breuer Schneller Meir (1926–2020) and Simeon Breuer (1922–1943).
 His son-in-law Hermann Merkin helped to establish the Isaac Breuer College of Hebraic Studies (IBC program) at Yeshiva University in his memory.

 Breuer died in Jerusalem, Mandatory Palestine in 1946.
 Michal Lupolianski, the wife of former mayor of Jerusalem Uri Lupolianski, is one of his grandchildren.